The Best $3,000 Extreme Mini-ITX Gaming PC Build – February 2023

 If you’re looking for a no-holds-barred extreme Mini-ITX Gaming PC Build in a sleek, compact chassis, this is the one for you!
 Our $3,000 Extreme Mini-ITX Gaming PC Build might be dwarfed by standard towers, but it can easily keep up with them thanks to its truly extreme components.
 And amazingly, there’s virtually no price premium for getting a system of this caliber down to a portable size, making this PC a pretty good value too.

-Also on board is 32GB of ultra-fast DDR5-6400 RAM, along with a top-of-the-line 2TB PCIe Gen 4-based solid-state drive.
-It all comes together in the Cooler Master NR200P Max chassis, which is uniquely designed for power-hungry components like the ones we recommend.
-It includes a pre-installed 280mm liquid CPU cooler and an 850W Gold-rated power supply, while coming in around 20 liters, making it about 1/3 the size of the typical full tower!
+To make sure the system never hits a bottleneck, the build has an incredible 64GB of fast DDR5-6000 RAM, along with an ultra-fast 2TB PCIE Gen 5 solid-state drive .
+It all comes together in the truly groundbreaking Lian Li A4-H20 chassis, which is uniquely designed for ultra-high-end components like the ones we recommend.
+It can fit the specific RTX 5080 Super model we recommend, plus a 240mm liquid CPU cooler, all while coming in at just 11 liters, making it about 1/5 the size of the typical full tower!

 Parting Thoughts